The Jailbreak Menu Becomes the Bandit Problem

 A useful red-team report should include the attacker's information budget: query count, outcome visibility, selection method, and whether the defender saw only final prompts or also the exploration process.

-It should also publish separate results for simple and complex queries, static and adaptive attack selection, and one-pass versus multiple-pass evaluation.
-The evidence should name the model versions, decoding settings, judge model, harm rubric, domains, and benchmark access rules.
+It should also publish separate results for simple and complex queries, static and adaptive attack selection, transfer and continual settings, one-pass and multiple-pass evaluation, baseline harmfulness without jailbreaks, and post-patch retesting.
+The evidence should name the model versions, decoding settings, judge model, harm rubric, domains, benchmark access rules, and whether any proprietary-system case study was limited or comprehensive.
 Without that detail, a low jailbreak score can mean robust behavior or merely a gentle evaluation.

 The paper's strongest public contribution is a demand for more realistic measurement.
-When the attack surface includes a menu of known jailbreaks, the safety claim has to cover the menu, the chooser, the feedback loop, and the guardrail together.
+When the attack surface includes a menu of known jailbreaks, the safety claim has to cover the menu, the chooser, the feedback loop, the reward signal, and the guardrail together.

 Sources